 Don’t you want to take out the vacuum cleaner, broom, and mop and bucket every time you feel that you need to freshen up your home?
 You don’t need to.
 Here I will list some of the greatest cleaning tips you can do that doesn’t really waste your energy but will keep your home neat and clean.
-For a normal sized house you can do a more thoroughgoing cleaning about once a week, if everyone keeps track of their own items so that they don’t lie around the house causing nothing but trouble.
+For a normal-sized house you can do a more thoroughgoing cleaning about once a week if everyone keeps track of their own items so that they don’t lie around the house causing anything but trouble.
 Cleaning will go fast if divided into let’s say four people, one hour each every Sunday for example.

 Some things you can do whenever – not all the things at once – you feel like it; I call it quick picking.
 A little by little will be big in the long run.
 Remove the shoes from the hallway, it gives a better look.
-Take your dry micro fiber broom and quickly swipe the floor.
-Wipe the sinks both in bathroom and in kitchen, remove old foods, it’ll take you thirty seconds.
+Take your dry microfibre broom and quickly swipe the floor.
+Wipe the sinks both in the bathroom and in the kitchen, remove old foods, it’ll take you thirty seconds.
 Replace the towels when they are dirty.
 Remove old flowers and replace them and light the candles.
-Quick picks really is what it sounds, pick up things lying around and put them away.
+Quick picks really are what it sounds, pick up things lying around and put them away.

 Once a week you should clean the bigger things like the floors and furniture, vacuum and mop the floors, dust, sweep the chairs, faucets and sinks, wipe the toilet, sink, bathtub and shower.
 Mix soap, lemon and water in a spray bottle.
 Spray the toilet in the evening and let stand overnight.
 Then, just flush and you have a clean toilet every day.
 The bathtub you can rub with lime and some salt to make it fresh.